The Mirror Clemens-Schmid Sequence: Introduction

 \subsection{Notation and assumptions}

 The following notation will be used throughout this paper. \begin{itemize} \item $Y$ is a smooth complex projective variety of complex dimension $n$. \item $B$ is a complex projective variety of complex dimension $m$.
 We fix an embedding $B \subset \bP^N$.
-Note that we do not require $B$ to be smooth. \item $\pi \colon Y \to B$ is a projective, surjective morphism. \item $C \subset B$ is a general linear subspace, given by intersecting $B$ with a general hyperplane in $\bP^N$. \item $Z := \pi^{-1}(C) \subset Y$.
+Note that we do not require $B$ to be smooth. \item $\pi \colon Y \to B$ is a projective, surjective morphism.
+Note that, whilst we often consider the case where $\pi$ is a fibration, in general we do not require $\pi$ to be flat. \item $C \subset B$ is a general linear subspace, given by intersecting $B$ with a general hyperplane in $\bP^N$. \item $Z := \pi^{-1}(C) \subset Y$.
 As the preimage of a general linear subspace, $Z$ is smooth by Bertini's Theorem (although not necessarily connected!). \item $U := Y - Z$ is the preimage of the affine variety $B - C$ under $\pi$. \item The restrictions of $\pi$ to $Z$ and $U$ are denoted by $\pi^Z$ and $\pi^U$, respectively. \end{itemize}